The Athletics Program - Ohlone College Renegades Athletics

 Did You Know…?

-80% of firefighters, law enforcement officers, and EMTs are credentialed at community colleges.
-Source: Community College League of California.
+California community colleges train 80% of firefighters, law enforcement personnel, and emergency medical technicians.
+Source: California Community Colleges Chancellor's Office.
 Go to Admissions and Records for information about how to enroll at Ohlone College.

 - Value the importance of and develop a regular regimen of physical activity and/or exercise.

 - Develop sport specific skill sets in preparation for transfer or entry into professional and/or Olympic sports.

 - Demonstrate critical thinking skills as they apply to game strategies and situations.

 - Develop and demonstrate the connection between preparation for and execution of work, commitment to personal and team goals, acceptance of team diversity, and leadership skills.